Sign up for the DPO Europe Newsletter

 NB!
 Think of a legal basis, which is appropriate for purpose 1 and purpose 2 (they may be different legal bases).

-The purpose is to be communicated to data subjects in the privacy notice (the so-called “privacy policy”).
-After that you need to strictly adhere to the purpose declared in order to fulfill the principle of “purpose limitation” (see above).
+The purpose must be disclosed to data subjects in the privacy notice (the so-called “privacy policy”).
+After that you need to adhere to the purpose declared.
+It’ll allow you to fulfill the principle of “purpose limitation”.
 The legal basis is determined on the basis of a purpose.

 There are the following types of legal bases for personal data processing:

-1. Vital interest – processing is necessary in order to save a person from death or serious injury.
-The threat must be real and actual at the moment of processing;
+1. Vital interest.
+Processing is necessary to save a person from death or serious injury.
+The threat must be real and actual at the moment of processing.

-2. Contract – it is impossible to perform a contract or provide a service without personal data processing;
+2. Contract.
+You can’t perform a contract or provide a service without personal data processing.

-3. Legal obligation – when personal data processing is necessary for compliance with a legal obligation;
+3. Legal obligation.
+Personal data processing is necessary for compliance with a legal obligation.

-4. Public interest – if a processing carried out in public interest is within the competence of a certain governmental authority, and an entity that processes personal data does so to assist the governmental authority.
-There is an important detail: this legal basis is applied if a governmental authority will not succeed without an entity’s help;
+4. Public interest.
+You carry out a processing in public interest.
+It is within the competence of a certain governmental authority.
+You processes personal data to assist the governmental authority.
+There is an important detail.
+You can apply this legal basis if a governmental authority will not succeed without help.

-5. Legitimate interest – if legitimate interests of a company prevail over rights and interests of data subjects.
-For example, if a company’s business will be under threat if it stops processing personal data for this purpose;
+5. Legitimate interest.
+Legitimate interests of a company must prevail over rights and interests of data subjects.
+For example, if a company’s business will be under threat if it stops processing personal data for this purpose.

-6. Data subject’s consent – data subject’s permit to process her personal data for a purpose that is of little significance to the data subject.
-The consent shall be free, specific and given in connection with a particular purpose.
-The person shall be informed about all significant aspects with regard to use of her data.
-The consent shall be expressed by an affirmative act.
+6. Data subject’s consent.
+Data subject permit to process their personal data for a purpose that is of little significance to the data subject.
+The consent must be free, specific and given in connection with a particular purpose.
+You must inform the person about all significant aspects with regard to use of their data.
+The person must express consent by an affirmative act.

 Privacy Police Audit/Drafting